-Asymmetric Digital Subscriber Line (ADSL) is a technology used for transmitting digital information at a high bandwidth on existing phone lines to homes and businesses.
+Asymmetric Digital Subscriber Line (ADSL) is a technology for transmitting digital information at a high bandwidth on existing phone lines to homes and businesses.
 ADSL is asymmetric in that it uses most of the channel to transmit downstream to the user and only a small part to receive information from the user.

-ADSL is generally offered at downstream data rates from 512 Kbps to approximately 6 Mbps.
-It uses standard telephone lines to upload and download data on a digital frequency, which separates these data streams from the analog signals that are used by telephones and fax machines.
-The telephone can be used at the same time when surfing the Web with a DSL service because the signal operates on a different frequency.
+ADSL is generally offered at downstream data rates from 512 Kbps to about 6 Mbps.
+It uses standard telephone lines to upload and download data on a digital frequency, which sets these data streams apart from the analog signals that telephones and fax machines use.
+The telephone can be used at the same time when surfing the Web with DSL service because the signal is operating on a different frequency.

 Very-high-bit-rate digital subscriber line (VDSL or VHDSL) is a digital subscriber line (DSL) technology providing data transmission faster than ADSL over a single flat untwisted or twisted pair of copper wires (up to 52 Mbit/s downstream and 12 Mbit/s upstream), using the frequency band from 25 kHz to 12 MHz.
-These rates imply that VDSL is capable of supporting applications such as high-definition television, as well as telephone services (voice over IP) and general Internet access over a single connection.
+These rates mean that VDSL is capable of supporting applications such as high-definition television, as well as telephone services (voice over IP) and general Internet access, over a single connection.

 The MSBR will set the modem to use ADSL or VDSL automatically by sensing the signals on the wire.
-It is not possible and not required to configure ADSL or VDSL manually.
+It is not possible and not required to set ADSL or VDSL manually.

-Command Description configure data Enter data configuration menu. (config-data)# interface dsl slot/port Enter the physical DSL port. (conf-if-dsl slot/port)# no shutdown Shutdown is default configuration for this kind of port; use it to enable the DSL interface. show data interfaces dsl slot/port Displays DSL interface information such as: current configuration, downstream and upstream bandwidth and status (connected, disconnected).
+Command Description configure data Enter data configuration menu. (config-data)# interface dsl slot/port Enter the physical DSL port. (conf-if-dsl slot/port)# no shutdown Shutdown is default configuration for this kind of port; use it to enable the DSL interface. (conf-if-dsl slot/port)# annex [a b] Defines ADSL Annex A or Annex B. Note: For the command to take effect, a device restart is required.
+This is applicable only to Mediant 500Li MSBR. show data interfaces dsl slot/port Displays DSL interface information such as: current configuration, downstream and upstream bandwidth and status (connected, disconnected).

-To configure ADSL mode use the commands shown in the table below:
+To configure ADSL mode use these commands: